 The Pixelink Python wrapper offers software developers a means to adapt existing programs, or develop new imaging applications for Pixelink cameras using Python on Windows and Linux.
 As a wrapper around the native Pixelink API 4.0, it provides the same easy to use interface that promotes rapid development of custom applications for camera operations as the native API, but with Python’s concise and powerful scripting capabilities.
 This wrapper supports all Pixelink cameras that use and are compatible with the Pixelink 4.0 API (that is, FireWire, USB, USB3, GigE, and 10 GigE cameras).
-The wrapper fully supports functionality of auto-focus, gain HDR, and polar cameras, as well as camera operation with Navitar zoom systems as well as Navitar Resolv LED controller.
+The wrapper fully supports functionality of auto-focus, gain HDR, and polar cameras, camera operation with Navitar zoom systems as well as Navitar Resolv LED controller.

 To review the Pixelink Python wrapper project on PyPI or GitHub, use one of the following links: